maxibor/anonymap/README.md

 ## Anonymisation

-- Anonymap replaces the query sequence in the aligment `SAM` files by `NNNNNN...`
+Anonymap replaces the query sequence in the aligment `SAM` files by `NNNNNN...`
-- Anonymap replaces the reference start position of every alignment by 1

-These two steps combined impede anyone to have acess to the original sequence.
 By default only the mapped reads are anonymized.
 You can anonymize all reads by using `--mode 'all'`